 La Amistad - painting

-This website is Copyright © 1999 & 2006 Solar Cola Ltd. The bird logo and name Solar Navigator are trademarks.
+This website is Copyright © 1999 & 2022.
+The bird logo and name Solar Navigator are trademarks.
 All rights reserved.
 All other trademarks are hereby acknowledged.
 Max Energy Ltd is an educational charity.